Daniel-Thompson-91/Daniel-Thompson-91/README.md

 ## What are my current goals?
 - ### Strengthening my knowledge of HTML, CSS, and JavaScript As I said above, I have worked with HTML and CSS off and on since 9th grade.
-I have only fairly recently started learning JavaScript, but I have been catching on pretty quickly.
-As a part of this goal, I’m currently going through Codecademy's Full Stack Software Engineer career path.
-On this path, I will be learning JavaScript, React, Node, SQL, Git/GitHub, and I will be refreshing my knowledge on HTML and CSS.
-Upon completeing each language along this path, I will recieve a certificate of completion for the language completed.
+I started focusing on javaScript in July 2022.
+As a part of this goal, I recently completed Codecademy's Front End Engineer Career Path.
+On this path, I learned JavaScript, React, Node, Git/GitHub, and I strengthened my knowledge of HTML and CSS.

 - ### Becoming a web developer
-I would like to pursue either front-end, back-end, or full stack.
-I would also be interested in software development, but that will require some more learning/study on my part.
+I would like to pursue a career in front end development/engineering or software engineering.
 I believe I am at a level where I could be an asset as a junior Developer, and I feel that I could learn more effectively as an active part of a web dev team.

 I am open to do freelance work.
 If you have a personal project that you need/want help with, I would be more than happy to work along side you.
 Feel free to reach out on my LinkedIn profile (@danielthompson91).